Injured Plaintiffs Must Mitigate Their Damages

 In Pennsylvania — and in other jurisdictions throughout the country — injured plaintiffs must act responsibly in the wake of an accident to ensure that their personal injury claims are preserved to the fullest possible extent.
 Plaintiffs are not entitled to negligently allow their losses to accumulate without taking action.
 There is a broad “duty to mitigate” that requires that plaintiffs exert reasonable efforts to minimize their losses.

 Pennsylvania applies comparative negligence principles that allow an injured plaintiff to recover damages as compensation for their various losses, but only if the plaintiff is less negligent than the at-fault defendant.

 How does this work?

 Suppose, for example, that you have been injured in a car accident, and your damages total to $100,000.
 You were also speeding at the time of the accident, however.
-The court determines that you were 30 percent at-fault for your injuries.
+The court determines that you were 30 percent at fault for your injuries.
 Despite your own significant contribution of negligence, you would be entitled to recover the remaining 70 percent of the damages ($70,000).
-You should also note that even if fault is deemed to be 50/50, you may still recover damages.
-On the other hand, if you were deemed 51 percent at-fault, then you would not be entitled to recover any damages.
+You should also note that even if the fault is deemed to be 50/50, you may still recover damages.
+On the other hand, if you were deemed 51 percent at fault, then you would not be entitled to recover any damages.

 Plaintiffs Have a Duty to Mitigate